nikhil-mallik/uiKitDemo/README.md

    - **Country Dropdown**: Allows users to select a country from a dropdown list.
    - **State Dropdown**: Displays states based on the selected country.
    - **City Dropdown**: Shows cities based on the selected state.
+   - **Search Functionality**: Integrates `UISearchBar` into the table views for country, state, and city selection, enabling users to filter items based on their names.

 ## Technical Details